 ... and the other type of Smart Data

-The other kind of Smart Data is Big Data that has been processed and turned into actionable information, thus empowering the organization who owns it.
-For instance, by gathering and analyzing valuable information on the customers’ interactions, attitudes, opinions, and emotions, firms can get ahead of their competitors, especially in saturated markets.
+The other kind of Smart Data is Big Data that has been processed and turned into actionable information, thus empowering the organization owning it.
+For instance, by gathering and analyzing valuable information on the customers' interactions, attitudes, opinions, and emotions, firms can get ahead of their competitors, especially in saturated markets.

-As such, because data loses relevancy as time goes by, it is illogical for organizations to collect every piece of data they find with the intention of using it at a later stage.
+Because data loses relevancy as time goes by, it is illogical for organizations to collect every piece of data they find with the intention of using it at a later stage.
 In contrast, data that has been appropriately sorted and structured can be usable long past the expiration date of typical data.

 Shifting from Big to Smart Data solutions

-- always look for and consider the most relevant data sources;
+- always look for and consider the most relevant data sources

 - take a coherent and consistent approach to data to ensure data quality;